taustation-fan/taustation-fan.github.io/README.md

 * High *Intelligence* speeds up University courses
 * High *Strength* lets you carry more mass before encumbrance kicks in
-* High *Social* grants you random advantages when buying from or selling to NPC venddors
+* High *Social* grants you random advantages when buying from or selling to NPC vendors

 ## Rations